OkelleyDevelopment/Combinatorics/README.md

 ## Motivation

 Combinatorics, in particular Combinations and Permutations, were the weakest point for me when taking my discrete mathematics course.
-In an effort to automate the process and actually understand the math behind them, I wrote these scripts.
+I wrote these scripts in an effort to automate the process and improve my current understanding..

 ## Prerequisites

-Have Python3.0 or higher to run
+* Python3.0 or higher

 ## Program Execution